 Other cost considerations

-• A heat pump will generally reduce carbon emissions from heat delivered by 85 to 95%, depending on efficiency and the fuel replaced.
-With current New Zealand Emissions Trading Scheme prices at $85 per tonne of carbon dioxide, the heat pump projects funded under the first 3 rounds of GIDI will reduce their businesses’ emissions trading scheme liability by an average of $300,000 per year.
+- A heat pump will generally reduce carbon emissions from heat delivered by 85 to 95%, depending on efficiency and the fuel replaced.
+With current New Zealand Emissions Trading Scheme prices at $85 per tonne of carbon dioxide, the heat pump projects co-funded by EECA between 2021 and 2023 will reduce their businesses’ emissions trading scheme liability by an average of $300,000 per year.

 The initial investment can certainly be a hurdle to overcome, but we have found that our operating costs have reduced, and by making the move earlier we can contribute far more to the 2050 emissions reductions targets.